-As Leah will show, the Baum papers Letter written in Yiddish from Dovid Albirt in further demonstrate the many attempts Kielce, Poland, to his aunt Helen Stern Lipton local Jews made to get people out of in Beaufort, SC, May 25, 1932.
-Translated by German-occupied territory.
-Letters in Rabbi Philip Silverstein, Columbia, SC.
-Special both the Lipton and Baum files shout the Collections, College of Charleston Libraries.
+As Leah will show, the Baum papers Letter written in Yiddish from Dovid Albirt in both the Lipton and Baum files shout the Collections, College of Charleston Libraries.

 increasing desperation of those facing the advance of Hitler's armies.
 These sources are so often raw and frank about living conditions under the Third Reich that you start to wonder whether there was much censorship of the post in the occupied areas or even in Germany itself.
 This is where Grace Shaffer's article comes in, informing us how censorship worked (or didn't) and how it shows up in the Lipton archive.
 Grace provides an important understanding of those barriers and some stunning images of the marks left behind by Nazi censors.